Spin amplification in realistic systems: Persistent-current artificial atoms

 \section{Persistent-current artificial atoms}

 In this appendix, we show how the spin Hamiltonian~\eqref{H_long_range_ising} can be derived from the circuit quantization of the persistent-current artificial atoms~\cite{orlando_prb99}.
 We need to include the self-inductance terms in the artificial atom Hamiltonian~\cite{maassen_prb05,robertson_prb06,yamamoto_njp14,yan_ncomms16}, because they significantly modify the transition frequencies and are needed to introduce the couplings that are caused by the mutual inductance.
 The inductance matrix $\mathbf{L}$ that combines both the self-inductances (diagonal elements) and the mutual inductances (off-diagonal elements) is calculated using a version of FASTHENRY~\cite{kamon_ieee94} that includes the kinetic inductance due to superconductivity~\cite{xictools}.
 For the calculation of the kinetic inductance, we set the London penetration depth $\lambda=0.2\text{ }\mu\text{m}$ as an order-of-magnitude estimate, in line with the measurements of the aluminum thin films~\cite{steinberg_prb08}.
-For our parameters [see caption of Fig.~\ref{fig_pcaa_parameters}], we get self-inductance $L=37.4$~pH, and the mutual inductance of the nearest neighbors $M=-0.2$~pH.
+The loops of the persistent-current artificial atoms are set to be squares with the design value for the side length equal to $3$ $\mu$m, but due to finite accuracy of the electron-beam lithography, these lengths have an error, which we set to be $3$ nm~\cite{duan_jvstb10}.
+The centers of the artificial atoms are assumed to be fixed, and it is thus only their loop areas that are changing between the inhomogeneity realizations.
+For every such realization, a different input file to FASTHENRY is generated with the side lengths sampled from a normal distribution with the average value $3$ $\mu$m and standard deviation $3$ nm.
+The other parameters are given in the caption of Fig.~\ref{fig_pcaa_parameters}.
+We get the self-inductance $L=37.45\pm 0.03$~pH, and the mutual inductance of the nearest neighbors $M=-0.2187\pm 0.0006$~pH.
+The factors $f_j$ in the Hamiltonian~\eqref{H_long_range_ising} are equal to the ratio of the actual area of the superconducting loop to the design value, and $\Omega$ is the time-dependent Rabi frequency that assumes the coupling to a loop with the design value of the area.